lubuntu-team/manual/source/2/2.5/2.5.2/pulseaudio_volume_control.rst

 .. image:: pavucontrol-input.png

-The :guilabel:`Configuration` tab has different sound profiles.
+The :guilabel:`Configuration` tab has different sound profiles for each different output device.
+To change The profile for each device change the :guilabel:`Profile` drop down menu.

 Version
 -------